 Seminar and Workshop Sessions: Seminar and workshop meetings should be devoted to a discussion of major issues raised by work already completed.
 The sessions are not to involve either reading or summarizing papers.
 It is assumed that all participants are already familiar with one another’s work by the time the meeting begins.
 The Leader(s) assume responsibility for the direction and content of the discussion.
 Workshop sessions may be devoted to exercises organized by the Leader(s) as well as to discussion of major issues.

 Auditors: In advance of the Meeting, Seminar Leaders should submit abstracts for seminar papers to the SAA office, for posting on the SAA website.
 On the day of their session, they should also make available to auditors hard copies of abstracts.
 At the discretion of the session’s Leader(s), auditors will be permitted to join in the discussion during the final portion of the seminar or workshop.

 Academic Integrity: It is assumed that each paper or project submitted to a Shakespeare Association seminar or workshop represents original work that addresses the topic and agenda set out by the Leader(s).
 Annual Meeting participants should treat their colleagues’ work-in-progress with the utmost respect.
 No paper should be circulated outside the seminar or workshop membership without the author’s permission.
-Acknowledgment of another participant’s work is incumbent upon its user, whether or not the work has subsequently been published.
+Rights in intellectual property apply also to abstracts posted—that is, published—on the SAA website.
+Acknowledgment of another participant’s work is incumbent upon its user, whether or not the work has subsequently been published or posted elsewhere.
 An author’s permission must be secured for any quoted material.